Loading...

 How to consume Peppermint tea without glucose spikes

-Add a small serving of healthy fats such as avocado, a handful of almonds, or a drizzle of olive oil to your meal or snack to slow down the absorption of sugars.
+Add a small handful of almonds or a slice of avocado to your snack when drinking peppermint tea.
+This can help slow down the absorption of glucose.

 Stay Hydrated